testosterone (Topical application route)

 - Make sure that you wash your hands with soap and water before and after applying the gel.

 - Apply AndroGel® 1% to a clean, dry, intact skin of the shoulders, upper arms, or abdomen (stomach), unless your doctor tells you to use it on another part of your body.
 AndroGel® 1.62% should only be applied to a clean, dry intact skin of the shoulders and upper arms.
+Fortesta® should be applied to a clean, dry, intact skin of the front or inner thighs.
+Vogelxo™ should be applied to a clean, dry, intact skin of the shoulders or upper arms.
+Do not apply Vogelxo™ to your abdomen or stomach.
 Do not apply testosterone to your scrotum or your penis.
 Do not use the medicine on skin that has a cut, scrape, or other type of injury.

-- Wait for at least 2 hours (for AndroGel® 1.62%) or 5 hours (for AndroGel® 1%) after applying testosterone before showering or swimming.
+- Wait for at least 2 hours (for AndroGel® 1.62%, Fortesta®, and Vogelxo™) or 5 hours (for AndroGel® 1%) after applying testosterone before showering or swimming.

 The gel form can be transferred to another person if they touch or rub the skin where the gel was placed or if some of the gel remains on your hands.
 To keep this from happening, wash your hands again after applying the gel.
 Also, wash the area where you applied the gel with soap and water if you expect to have a skin-to-skin contact with another person.